Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/config-lab-scvmm-envs.md

       Tier**.

       > [!IMPORTANT]
-      > You must configure a library share for each team project collection that
+      > You must configure a library share for each project collection that
       > you want to configure for Lab Management.

-  2. In the right-side pane, choose the appropriate team project collection from the list of project collections.
+  2. In the right-side pane, choose the appropriate project collection from the list of project collections.

   3. Choose the **Lab Management** tab, and then